MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/applocker/delete-an-applocker-rule.md

 2. Click the appropriate rule collection for which you want to delete the rule.
 3. In the details pane, right-click the rule to delete, click **Delete**, and then click **Yes**.

+> [!Note]
+>
->**Note:**  When using Group Policy, for the rule deletion to take effect on computers within the domain, the GPO must be distributed or refreshed.
+> - When using Group Policy, for the rule deletion to take effect on computers within the domain, the GPO must be distributed or refreshed.
+> - Application Identity service needs to be running for deleting Applocker rules.
+If you disable Applocker and delete Applocker rules, please stop Application Identity service after deleting Applocker rules.
+If the Application Identity service was stopped before deleting Applocker rules and if Applocker blocks apps despite being disabled, delete all files under C:\Windows\System32\AppLocker.

 When this procedure is performed on the local device, the AppLocker policy takes effect immediately.